p-slash/qsonic/docs/source/contributing.rst

 Contributions should be done via `pull requests <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests>`_ from GitHub users' forks of the `qsonic repository <https://github.com/p-slash/qsonic>`_.
 You can read more about best practices `here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/best-practices-for-pull-requests>`_.
 Most importantly, create small PRs and double check your work!

-Install the developer version following istructions in Installation page. `dev` installation provides ``pytest, flake8, bump2version`` packages. ``pytest`` is needed for testing.
+Install the developer version following istructions in the Installation page. `dev` installation additionally provides ``pytest, flake8, bump2version`` packages. ``pytest`` is needed for testing.
 You can use ``flake8`` to check for code style consistency.

 **Code style** is `PEP8 <https://peps.python.org/pep-0008/>`_ with all lines limited to a maximum of 79 characters.
 Run ``flake8 .`` in the main repo folder before pushing your changes.